Match Day 2017

 - 2 each into Neurology and Otolaryngology; and

-- 1 each into Child Neurology, Pathology and integrated Plastic Surgery.
+- 1 each into Child Neurology, Pathology and integrated Plastic Surgery and Internal Medicine/Emergency Medicine.

 Twenty-three students will be staying at VCU Health System (including VCU-affiliated Family Medicine residency programs) for the duration of their residency training, with 12 students completing preliminary training here in either Internal Medicine or General Surgery.